Join our list

 To be clear, malolactic fermentation (ML, MLF, Malo) is not an alcoholic fermentation.
 It’s just Lactic Acid Bacteria transforming malic acid (like the acidity of a granny smith apple) into lactic acid (like that of butter of cheese).
 It softens and smooths the bright feel into something more velveteen.

 A white wine can, and many do, make it to the bottle without either treatment.
 The character of the grape is more than enough to impart ample flavor to the resulting glass.
-But, for more neutral or cool climate wines where then end style warrants a more robust framework, lees contact and malolactic fermentation offer their services.
+But, for more neutral or cool climate wines where the end style warrants a more robust framework, lees contact and malolactic fermentation offer their services.

 Fresher styles of wine, those designed to be enjoyed young, may never see the inside of an oak barrel.
 However, there is a world of dry white wines that can achieve greatness through aging.
-White Burgundy, for example, can be aged long periods in barrel on its lees.
+White Burgundy, for example, can be aged for long periods in barrel on its lees.
 The character of the resulting wine is immense, developed through complex interactions with the barrel, air, wine, and lees.

 Pour in the Light